 - Upgrade of the path leading full circle back to the main Caminito del Rey car parks.
 This will mean you don’t have to get the bus and can walk the whole way round.

 The timeline for these new developments hasn’t been confirmed but once approval arrives from the regional authorities, work will start and take around a year.
-Expect these additions in early 2020.
+Expect these additions sometime in 2020.